C4.1.1

 | Clumped | Individuals grouped in patches | Many empty quadrats; a few high counts | High |

 The reasoning is proportional.
 If marked individuals make up 10% of the second catch, the first marked group is treated as 10% of the whole population.
-The estimate becomes poor when R is very small, because a tiny recapture number makes the proportion unstable.
+The estimate becomes poor when is very small, because a tiny recapture number makes the proportion unstable.

 The assumptions are the heart of the method: